 These lists are not inclusive of every issue that a maintenance person may encounter, but demonstrate a good overview of the types of tasks that someone might encounter each week.

-Finding the Maintenance Man for Hire
+Finding the Maintenance Worker for Hire

-When hiring a maintenance worker, it’s important to get someone who has knowledge and can be depended on to get the tasks done in a timely and professional manner.
+When hiring a maintenance worker, it’s important to get someone who has the knowledge and can be depended on to get the tasks done in a timely and professional manner.